cosmos/sdk-tutorials/tutorials/7-cosmjs/2-first-steps.md

 <br/><br/>
 Note the conceptual difference between `Tx` and the `rawLog`.
 The `Tx`, or `MsgSend`, object is an **input to the computation** that takes place when the transaction is included in a block.
 The `rawLog` is the resulting **output** of said computation and its content depends on what the blockchain code emitted when executing the transaction.

-In particular, if the transaction failed, you would be able to extract the faucet address from the `Tx`, but not from the `rawLog`, because the log would contain the error message.
+In particular, if the transaction failed you would be able to extract the faucet address from the `Tx` but _not_ from the `rawLog`, because the log would contain the error message.

 From the `IndexedTx` you see that there is a [`rawLog`](https://github.com/cosmos/cosmjs/blob/v0.28.2/packages/stargate/src/stargateclient.ts#L64), which happens to be a stringified JSON.